daniel-beard/github-folder-sync/README.md

 ## Config

 The configuration is specified as a [Dhall](https://learnxinyminutes.com/docs/dhall/) configuration file named `.github-folder-sync`.
-The config resolution works much the same way as npm `package.json` resolution does, i.e. we check the current folder, then traverse up each path component until we find a config file.
+Either have the config in the current working directory, or override it using: `github-folder-sync --config-file /tmp/adifferentconfig`.
 A minimal configuration looks like this:

 ```dhall